Pertussis

 • In young infants the typical 'whoop' may never develop, and the coughing fits may be followed by brief periods when breathing stops.
 After this phase, the coughing fits become less frequent and less severe, and the infant gradually gets better (this can take up to three months).

 Adolescents, adults, or children partially immunised generally have milder or somewhat different symptoms.
-In these groups, and in very young infants, pertussis is harder to diagnose.
+In these groups, and in very young infants, whooping cough is harder to diagnose.

-The most severe forms of pertussis are in infants.
-Pertussis in unvaccinated infants or infants whose mother was unvaccinated can be particularly severe.
+The most severe forms of whooping cough are in infants.
+Whooping cough in unvaccinated infants or infants whose mother was unvaccinated can be particularly severe.
 Complications include pneumonia, encephalopathy (a disease of the brain), seizures and even death.

 In adults and older children, complications include inability to breathe for short periods, broken ribs, rectal prolapse and hernias.